rainforestapp/rainforest-cli/README.md

 new tabular variable values before your run to specify the name of your tabular variable.

 ###Site-ID
- only run tests for a specific site.
+Only run tests for a specific site.
 Get in touch with us for help on getting that you site id if you are unable to.

 <pre>--site-id <b>ID</b></pre>

 ###Folder-ID
- run tests in specified folder.
+Run tests in specified folder.
 <pre>--folder <b>ID</b></pre>

 ###Environment-ID